unknownv2/CoreHook/README.md

 **The library is still in development and a lot might be broken.
 Pull requests/contributions are all welcome!**

 ## Features
-* Intercept public API functions and internal functions if symbol files are available (PDBs on Windows)
+* Intercept public API functions and internal functions [if symbol files are available](#Windows-Symbol-Support)
 * Write libraries for intercepting API calls that can be ran on multiple architectures without any changes

 ## Dependencies